 On the 9th of October, Gavin Williamson, Secretary of State for Education, wrote to all educational institutions registered to the OFS to demand that they adopt the IHRA definition by Christmas 2020.

 The Community Security Trust released a report in December titled Campus Antisemitism in Britain 2018-2020.
 In the previous two academic years CST saw 123 antisemetic incidents.
 They have made a number of recommendations to universities, one being the adoption of the IHRA definition of antisemitism.
 This reaffirms the hard work both UJS, J-Socs and Jewish students do on campus.

 On the 21st December 2020, the University of Oxford adopted the IHRA definition of antisemitism in full, joining the growing list of UK universities, along with the University of Cambridge.
 This should be an example to all other higher education institutes of the importance of adopting this definition.

-A total of 85 HE institutions have now adopted this critical definition.
+A total of 109 HE & FE institutions have now adopted this critical definition.

 Below are all the institutions that have adopted the IHRA definition of antisemitism:

 Adopted after September 30th 2020